MicrosoftDocs/azure-ai-docs/articles/ai-studio/includes/maas-models-preview.md

 ---

 > [!IMPORTANT]
-> A model discussed in this article might be in preview mode.
-If so, the model is marked as _preview_ in the model catalog.
+> Models that are in preview are marked as _preview_ in the model catalog.